Accumulation of days of earnings-related allowance

 Apply to us for a reduced membership fee (€ 3 per month) for periods of sick leave of more than one month.
 Entitlement to a reduced membership fee starts from the next full calendar month.
 The period during which you are entitled to a reduced membership fee does not count towards the entrepreneur’s work requirement.

-When will the fund send out the membership fee invoices?
+When does the Fund send out invoices for membership fees?

 Paper invoices